withastro/roadmap/proposals/0046-actions.md

 # Summary

-Let's make backend functions easy to write and easy to call with type safety.
+Astro actions make it easy to define and call backend functions with type-safety.

 # Example